Cow-calf separation: Effects on calves

-Early vs late separation
+Early versus late separation

 Researchers have found minimal contact is needed to make bonds.
 5 minutes of maternal contact after birth with the calf is enough to result in a bond lasting 12 hours after separation.
 Dairy farmers have often argued for doing separation early to minimize this bond.
 However, a 2019 review found the effects on behavior were worse with earlier separation.
-Another review found that changing the time of separation did not consistently improve overall cow or calf health.
+Another review found that changing the time of separation from 24 hours to 10 days did not consistently improve overall cow or calf health.
+Weary and Chua found that cows vocalized more after separation from their calves at four days than at six hours or one day.
+Furthermore, increased vocalization when separated from their calves at four days post-partum is accompanied by an increase in the amount of visible eye-white displayed.